dev1-sg/.github/CONTRIBUTING.md

 To navigate our codebase with confidence, see [the introduction to working in the docs repository](https://github.com/github/docs/blob/main/contributing/README.md) :confetti_ball:.
 For more information on how we write our markdown files, see "[Using Markdown and Liquid in GitHub Docs](https://docs.github.com/en/contributing/writing-for-github-docs/using-markdown-and-liquid-in-github-docs)."

 Check to see what [types of contributions](https://github.com/github/docs/blob/main/contributing/types-of-contributions.md) we accept before making changes.
-Some of them don't even require writing a single line of code :sparkles:.
+Some of them don't even require writing a single line of code.

 ### Issues